 What were the key themes that you saw in each of those successful businesses?

-Whilst it’s a relatively simple concept behind MyPass it’s also hard to deliver and I think the MyPass approach of getting deep into specific industry verticals is the right one.
-Once you get that critical mass in an industry there’s really no limit to the growth potential both domestically and internationally.
+Whilst it’s a relatively simple concept behind MyPass® it’s also hard to deliver and I think the MyPass® approach of getting deep into specific industry verticals is the right one.
+Once you get that critical mass in the industry there’s really no limit to the growth potential both domestically and internationally.
 By moving from Resources to Healthcare, the business is also demonstrating that we can solve some very similar problems in different verticals.
-That’s a great growth opportunity and for the business to keep growing quickly through COVID while pivoting and supporting healthcare and volunteering institutions during the pandemic says a lot about Matt and his overriding desire for MyPass to be a tool that helps people stay safe..
-The business has real momentum and I think in twelve months time the business is going to be in a very different place which is exciting.
+That’s a great growth opportunity and for the business to keep growing quickly through COVID while pivoting and supporting healthcare and volunteering institutions during the pandemic says a lot about Matt and his overriding desire for MyPass® to be a tool that helps people stay safe.
+The business has real momentum and I think in twelve months time the business is going to be in a very different place, which is exciting.

-Ultimately, I think whether you’re joining MyPass as a new staff member or joining as a new investor, it becomes quite obvious, quite quickly that there is something special about the culture and something special about the opportunity which is very exciting.
+Ultimately, I think whether you’re joining MyPass® as a new staff member or joining as a new investor, it becomes quite obvious, quite quickly that there is something special about the culture and something special about the opportunity, which is very exciting.
 I’m excited to be involved as an investor and as a Director.
-Of course there’s always challenges to solve but Matt and the team are solving them and creating more and more opportunities.
+Of course, there are always challenges to solve but Matt and the team are solving them and creating more and more opportunities.
 It’s a great place to be and a great opportunity.